Ningreka/EV-Eye/README.md

 #### Pre-trained models

-you can find Pre-trained_models in `./EV_Eye_dataset/processed_data/Pre-trained_models`, it contains DL-based Pupil Segmentation network pre-trained models using the left and right eyes of each of the 48 participants.
+you can find Pre-trained_models in `./EV_Eye_dataset/processed_data/Pre-trained_models`, it contains our DL-based Pupil Segmentation network pre-trained models using the left and right eyes of each of the 48 participants.

 ### Matlab
 #### Install the Requirement